reside-ic/reside-ic.github.io/content/blog/deferring-errors.md

 }
 ```

-Running a block of code that throws only `deferrable_error` (and not `stop`) will reach the bottom of the block and thow
+Running a block of code that throws only `deferrable_error` (and not `stop`) will reach the bottom of the block and throw

 ```r